telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_cartodb_sink.md

 [Top](#top)

 ####<a name="section2.3.4"></a>About the encoding
-Cygnus applies this specific encoding tailored to CartoDB data structures:
+Cygnus applies this specific encoding tailored to Carto data structures:

 * Lowercase alphanumeric characters are not encoded.
 * Upercase alphanumeric characters are encoded.